kayfuku/Backend-APIs-Flask-SQLAlchemy/README.md

     pip install -r requirements.txt
     ```

-2. **Create Local Database**:
+2. **Create Local Database**
-    Create a local database and set the database URI to an environment variable `DATABASE_PATH` in setup.sh.
+    Create a local database and set the database URI to an environment variable `DATABASE_URL` in setup.sh.

 3. **Export Environment Variables**
     ```